About the Competition

 Nominees for the Distinguished Research Lectureship must be CU Boulder faculty members who are:

-Any faculty member may nominate another member by submitting to the Vice Chancellor for Research & Innovation the appropriate supporting materials, including:
+Any faculty member may nominate another faculty member by submitting to the Vice Chancellor for Research & Innovation the appropriate supporting materials, including:

 The selection of the Distinguished Research Lecturer is based on the research and creative record of the nominee as presented in the nomination application and as recognized by experts in the field.